community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 ### Partner

 [BEING Studio](https://beingstudio.ca/) is a diverse community of artists with developmental disabilities.
 At BEING, artists have access to the space, the tools, and the representation to create and share their visual art and creative writing.
-BEING’s motto is “ART FIRST.
-SELFHOOD ALSO FIRST.”
+BEING’s motto is “Art first.
+Selfhood also first.
+ART FIRST.
+SELFHOOD ALSO FIRST.”.
 In the words of BEING, “it is about truly valuing the work – by valuing the artist who created it”.

 ### Desired co-design outcomes